leonardohss0/leonardohss0/README.md

 * 🤟 I'm currently working at Accenture as an Associate Manager and Senior Data Engineer<br>
 * 🤯 My strengths are Python, SQL, Data Engineering, and cloud computing with AWS or Azure.
-* 👨‍🎓 +5 AWS Certified | AWS Solutions Architect Associate, AWS Data Analytics Specialty, AWS Developer Associate, AWS Data Engineer Associate
+* 👨‍🎓 +5 AWS Certified | AWS Solutions Architect Associate, AWS Data Analytics Specialty, AWS Data Engineer Associate [...]
 * 📫 How to reach me: contato.leonardohss@gmail.com